 Cambridge Ecology has experienced ecologists able to undertake White-clawed Crayfish surveys, personnel possess Natural England White-clawed Crayfish survey licence, necessary for all White-clawed Crayfish Surveys.

 See survey timetable for the optimal survey period.

 Legislation and protection

-White-clawed Crayfish is fully protected under the Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981 (as amended) and are European Protected Species/Habitats.
+White-clawed Crayfish is fully protected under the Conservation of Habitats and Species Regulations 2017 (as amended) and the Wildlife and Countryside Act 1981 (as amended) and are Protected Species/Habitats.
 It is an offence to: